HOI-R1: Exploring the Potential of Multimodal Large Language Models for Human-Object Interaction Detection: Experiments

 \subsection{Comparison to Baselines and HOID Methods}

 In Table~\ref{tab:main_results_summary}, we compare our proposed HOI-R1 method with traditional HOID methods and MLLMs with different scales.
-First, we evaluate the original Qwen2.5-VL models with our designed HOID prompt in a training-free manner.
-As the result, our baseline model, Qwen2.5-VL-3B achieves 8.39 mAP on the \textit{Full} category under the \textit{Default} setting, which is higher than the traditional HOID method HO-RCNN~\cite{chao2018learning}.
+First, we evaluate the original Qwen-VL models with our designed HOID prompt in a training-free manner.
+As the result, our baseline models, Qwen2.5-VL-3B and Qwen3-VL-4B achieves 8.39 and 16.16 mAP on the \textit{Full} category under the \textit{Default} setting, which is higher than the traditional HOID method HO-RCNN~\cite{chao2018learning}.
 We also find that the performance on the \textit{Rare} category is better than that on the \textit{Full} and \textit{Non-Rare} categories, which is different from traditional HOID methods.
 We consider the reason is that the image contains rare HOI categories usually have fewer HOI instances, making it easier for the MLLM to focus on the relevant interactions and utilize its strong reasoning ability to identify them.
 Especially, the 32B and 72B model outperform the transformer-based HOID method, QPIC~\cite{tamura2021qpic}, demonstrating the strong prior knowledge of large MLLMs.

-Next, we conduct both SFT and RL training on the baseline model.
-From the result of 400-step training, GRPO outperforms SFT by 0.51 mAP, and also from the training curve in Figure~\ref{fig:results_all}, RL training increase the performance more effectively than SFT in the early training stage.
+Next, we conduct SFT or RL training on the baseline model.
+From the results of Qwen2.5-V-3B 400-step training, GRPO outperforms SFT by 0.51 mAP, and also from the training curve in Fig.~\ref{fig:results_all}, RL training increase the performance more effectively than SFT in the early training stage.
 As our SFT training introduces HOI-specific knowledge from a teacher model, after 1 epoch training, with additional prior knowledge, the SFT model achieves 16.77 mAP, which is 2x higher than the baseline model.
+For the Rex-Omni model which does not have reasoning ability, we do SFT training without the thinking process part in the prompt.
+The Rex-Omni-HOI-SFT model achieves 25.30 mAP on the \textit{Full} category, which is higher than HOTR~\cite{kim2021hotr}.
 Notably, our HOI-R1 model only train for 1 epoch, which converges much faster than traditional HOID methods that require training for hundreds of epochs.
 The SFT training increases task specific knowledge, and the RL training enhances the generalization capabilities.
-Thus, our HOI-R1 combines both the benefits of the two training stages and achieves 18.33 on the \textit{Rare} categories, which is higher than Qwen2.5-VL-32B-AWQ, and 19.02 mAP on the \textit{Non-Rare} categories, which is 5.37\% higher than Qwen2.5-VL-72B-AWQ.
+Our HOI-R1 combines both the benefits of the two training stages, Rex-Omni-3B model achieves 27.00 mAP on the \textit{Full} categories under the \textit{Known Object} setting, which is 17.7\% higher than Qwen2.5-VL-72B-AWQ, and Qwen3-VL-4B achieves 23.58 mAP on the \textit{Rare} categories, which is 7.9\% higher than QPIC~\cite{tamura2021qpic}.